Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

-If you want to learn how about to make money with affiliate marketing, you’re in the right place.
+If you want to learn how to make money with affiliate marketing, you’re in the right place.

 Affiliate marketing is one of the best ways for bloggers to make money with their blogs.